How to Clear or Delete Windows Jump Lists

 NoRecentDocsHistory REG_DWORD = 1

-With the policy on, the shell stops writing new entries to AutomaticDestinations and stops updating DestList timestamps.
-Existing files are left untouched until the user clears them.
+With that policy on, the shell stops writing new entries to AutomaticDestinations and stops updating DestList timestamps.
+Existing files are left untouched until something clears them.
+The policy itself is itself a finding — it leaves a fingerprint in the registry that a competent examiner will spot before they ever look at Recent\.

 What "cleared" really means forensically

-Deleting the Jump List files removes the live artifacts, but a competent examiner is not looking only at the live filesystem.
-Common residues:
+This is the part most "how to clear your tracks" articles skip.
+Deleting the live Jump List files removes one artifact.
+A competent examiner is not looking only at the live filesystem.

-The moment the user opens another tracked item, Windows writes a fresh AutomaticDestinations file for that AppID and starts a new DestList.
-A suspiciously empty Recent\ directory is itself a finding.
+There is also the giveaway nobody plans for: the moment the user opens the next tracked item, Windows writes a fresh AutomaticDestinations file for that AppID and starts a new DestList.
+A Recent\ directory whose timestamps and DestList versions all cluster around the same recent date — with no older content — is itself the finding.
+Examiners read absence as evidence.